IndianBoy42/tree-sitter-just/README.md

   maintainers = { "@IndianBoy42" },
 }
 ```
-Dont forget to `:TSInstall` after adding this
+Dont forget to `:TSInstall` after adding this.
+With this method you do not have to add this repo as a plugin

 ## Testing